Gaussian elimination

-Using these operations, a matrix can always be transformed into an upper triangular matrix, and in fact one that is in row echelon form.
-Once all of the leading coefficients (the leftmost nonzero entry in each row) are 1, and every column containing a leading coefficient has zeros elsewhere, the matrix is said to be in reduced row echelon form.
+Using these operations, a matrix can always be transformed into reduced row echelon form: each nonzero row is above every zero row, each nonzero row has leftmost nonzero entry equal to 1, the columns containing these leading 1s have all other entries 0, and the leading 1 in each nonzero row is to the right of the leading 1 in the previous row.
 This final form is unique; in other words, it is independent of the sequence of row operations used.
 For example, in the following sequence of row operations (where two elementary operations on different rows are done at the first and third steps), the third and fourth matrices are the ones in row echelon form, and the final matrix is the unique reduced row echelon form.